cconrad/cconrad.github.io/_posts/2013-12-10-faster-iphone-tethering-with-manjaro.md

 author_email: webmaster@clausconrad.com
 author_login: claus
 categories:
   - System administration
 comments: true
-date: 2013-12-10 09:41:34 +0000
+date: 2013-12-10 09:41:34 +01:00
 date_gmt: 2013-12-10 08:41:34 +0000
 excerpt: "How to avoid having to wait for Manjaro to auto-connect to your iPhone's hotspot, when you activate tethering:\r\n\r\n"
 header: false
 layout: page
 published: true
 sidebar: left
 status: publish
 tags:
   - manjaro
   - arch
   - networkmanager
   - cli
   - wifi
-teaser: "How to avoid having to wait for Manjaro to auto-connect to your iPhone's hotspot, when you activate tethering:"
+teaser: 'How to avoid having to wait for Manjaro to auto-connect to your iPhone''s hotspot, when you activate tethering:'
 title: Faster iPhone tethering with Manjaro
 wordpress_id: 659
 wordpress_url: http://www.clausconrad.com/?p=659